dimforge/ncollide/docs/mesh_generation.md

 stroke paths with possibly very different shapes and connectivity using the same pattern.

-The following example uses the `procedural::path::PolylinePath` together with the `procedural::path::PolylinePattern` to stroke the arrowed Bézier curve shown at the beginning of this section.
+The following example uses the `PolylinePath` together with the `PolylinePattern` to stroke the arrowed Bézier curve shown at the beginning of this section.

 <ul class="nav nav-tabs">
   <li class="active"><a id="tab_nav_link" data-toggle="tab" href="#path_3D">3D example</a></li>